It's Rush Limbaugh, a highly trained broadcast specialist.

 Between Wednesday's name of polling and Saturday's bus tour, the executive hired two security guards and lined his yard's border with small white flags, warning of an invisible fence for an unseen guard dog.

-Asad Jackson from North Hartford.
+They finally talked to a protester, Assad Jackson from North Hartford.

 This is nowhere near even close to what it looks like where I live in North Hartford, said Jackson, seeing a half dozen huge homes, some housing their own swimming pools, gazebos, and backyard patios.

-Another has its own fenced-in regulation sized black topped basketball court, waiting for a quick pickup game.
+Another has its own fenced-in regulation-sized black-topped basketball court waiting for a quick pickup game.

 This is like comparing a rosy red apple to burnt toast.